baiching/FileSearch/README.md

 ## Usage

 1. Launch the application
-2. Use the search bar to find files
+2. Scan drives for files
-3. Press Ctrl+Space from anywhere to quickly open the search window
+3. Use the search bar to find files

 ## Building from Source